ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-2-part-1.md

 Tasha nods - the dagger feels suddenly heavy inside her robe.
 She feels a compulsion to reveal it but something stops her.
 "Look - I need to get back to the temple.
 Bring Hadley to me and I'll ...
 I'll prepare him for burial."

 She turns on her heel and walks away from the tavern, tears prickling the corners of her eyes.
 She starts to recite Shallya's Creed, asking the goddess to bless her friend.
-About halfway home she stops, the tears becoming sobs and then she is leaning against a tree, crying silently into her hands, her shoulders trembling.
+About halfway home she stops, the tears becoming sobs and then she is leaning against a tree, crying silently into her hands, her shoulders trembling as the rain falls steadily around her.